Turbo Charge Your OKRs With OKR-Dash.com

 Metrics can be leading and lagging.
 Leading metrics are higher up the funnel and tend to be more volatile and easy to affect.
 Lagging metrics are at the end of the funnel or even much further down the customer lifecycle, and are harder to observe changes to.

-Choose a mix of leading and lagging metrics when writing your key results but make sure you can measure any lagging ones in-period.
+Choose a mix of leading and lagging metrics when writing key results but make sure you can measure any lagging ones in-period.
 It's no good having something like "annual repeat orders" if you're in Q1 because you won't be able to see those repeat orders for another 9+ months!

 Sometimes key results can be a date.
 This is if the thing you're building or trying to get done is pretty well known, and there are some constraints on exactly when it goes live.
 If the date is the most important thing, it's OK to call that out in the key result.